fssa-batch3/deepika.sriram__web_project/README.md

 - Scenario: creating an account in my website.
     - Steps:

-       1. Navigate to signup (register) page.
+       1. go to signup option at the top right of the home page
-       2. Enter required details in the form.
-       3. Click on submit button
+       2. If there is no sign up option , go to login option at the same top right of home page.
+       3. login page will appear. to register as new member click on new member link.
+       4. Sign up page will appear. type the requirements and click on submit.

     - Expected Result:

         1. It will redirected to login page by showing "registered successfully" in an alert box
-        2. If you already registered and if you try to register again by mistake, it will show "user already exists" in an alert box
+        2. If you already registered and if you try to register again by mistake, it will show "user already exists" in an alert box.